Shaolin Tiger-Crane Combination Kung Fu

 Within the Tiger-Crane system there is a series of freehand patterns that the student will learn, starting with 11 basic patterns.
 As well as 2 man sparring routines, several hard Chi Gong set’s, pushing and sticking hands, conditioning, stretching and free sparring.

 The words Kung Fu can be translated roughly as ‘hard work, long time’ and that is exactly what it takes to master the art.
 You cannot master anything in a day.
 It takes years of dedicated training.
-Kung Fu is more of a way of life then just a self defence system.
+Kung Fu is more of a way of life than just a self defence system.
 It’s a self improvement program.
-The principles and values taught in Kung Fu can be used for every day life and improve both the body and mind.
+The principles and values taught in Kung Fu can be used to enhance your every day life and improve both the body and mind.